Simple Crochet Star Pattern

 Paired with the flat Christmas Trees, they’d also make a cute addition to your gift wrapping.

-I’ve seen many people use these stars as appliques or as Christmas tree toppers.
+I’ve seen many people use them as appliques or as Christmas tree toppers.
 There are just so many options!

 You’ll even see a little star featured on the Christmas Tree Towel Topper.

-You certainly can block these stars, but I didn’t.
+You certainly can block them, but I didn’t.
 The picot stitch added to each treble crochet gives a good crisp point without blocking.

-Pinning them to a blocking mat with pins at each of the five points can make the stars look even crisper.
+Pinning them to a blocking mat with pins at each of the five points can make them look even crisper.
 It’s really up to you if you want to block them or not.

 Save the simple crochet star pattern on Pinterest